cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Web Security.md

 If your site embeds an `<iframe>` that is a cross-origin frame, Cypress will not be able to automate or communicate with this `<iframe>`.

-Examples might include:
+**Examples of uses for cross-origin iframes:**

-- embedding a `Vimeo` or `Youtube` video
+- Embedding a `Vimeo` or `Youtube` video.
-- displaying a credit card form from `Stripe` or `Braintree`
+- Displaying a credit card form from `Stripe` or `Braintree`.
+- Displaying an embedded login form from `Auth0`.

-It's actually *possible* for Cypress to accomodate these situations in the exact same way Selenium does, but you will never have **native** access to these iframes from inside of Cypress.
-Instead we'll have to return `proxy` objects which don't represent their native DOM counterparts.
+It's actually *possible* for Cypress to accomodate these situations the same way Selenium does, but you will never have **native** access to these iframes from inside of Cypress.

-As a workaround, it's possible you may be able to use `window.postMessage` to directly communicate with these iframes and control them (if the 3rd party iframe supports it).
+As a workaround, you may be able to use [`window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to directly communicate with these iframes and control them (if the 3rd party iframe supports it).

-Other than that, you'll have to wait for us to implement API's to support this, or instead you can read on and [disable web security](#section-disabling-web-security).
+Other than that, you'll have to wait for us to implement API's to support this (check our [open issue](https://github.com/cypress-io/cypress/issues/136)), or you can [disable web security](#section-disabling-web-security).

 ***

 ## Insecure Content

-Because of the way Cypress is designed, if you are testing an `HTTPS` site, Cypress will die anytime you attempt to navigate back to an `HTTP` site.
-This is actually a good thing, in fact it highlights a *pretty serious* security problem with your application.
+Because of the way Cypress is designed, if you are testing an `HTTPS` site, Cypress will error anytime you attempt to navigate back to an `HTTP` site.
+This behavior helps highlight a *pretty serious* security problem with your application.

-Here's an example:

-Say we are testing your secure application:
+**Example of accessing insecure content:**

+*Test code*

 ```javascript
 cy.visit("https://app.corp.com")
 ```

-As part of this application, you set `cookies` and store a session on the browser.
+In the application code, you set `cookies` and store a session on the browser.

-Now let's imagine you have a single `insecure` link (or javascript redirect).
+Now let's imagine you have a single `insecure` link (or JavaScript redirect) in your application code.

+*Application code*

 ```html
 <html>